The Incredible Health Benefits of Eating Chillies.

-The Health benefits of eating chillies are well documented but suprisingly little known, despite the many numerous and profound ways in which they are known to aid, relieve and prevent many conditions.
+The Health benefits of eating chillies are well documented but surprisingly little known, despite the many numerous and profound ways in which they are known to aid, relieve and prevent many conditions.

 The main component in chillies is a chemical called Capsaicin, which is responsible for the intense heat felt.